sumitsharma372/sumit_kumar_sharma_submission/README.md

-# AI Coding Assistant for Maang.in
+# AI Coding Assistant - Algozenith

 ## Overview
 This Chrome extension integrates an AI assistant directly into the `maang.in` Algozenith coding platform to help users solve coding problems effectively.
 It guides users by providing hints, suggesting solution approaches, and assisting in logic-building for specific coding challenges.